 Congress appears to have accepted that grim conclusion.
 In its fiscal 2013 markups, the House and Senate appropriations subcommittees that oversee NASA both met the agency's $628 million request for the telescope, making it likely Congress as a whole will go along.

 Results of the program restructuring are starting to come in.
-ATK has completed the flight composite structure that will hold 12 of the telescope's 19 hexagonal beryllium mirrors in close enough alignment that actuators and software developed by Ball Aerospace can tweak them into position to act as a single mirror.
+ATK has completed the flight composite structure that will hold 12 of the telescope's 19 hexagonal beryllium mirrors in close enough alignment that actuators and software developed bycan tweak them into position to act as a single mirror.

 has completed assembly of the telescope's main infrared camera, known as the Near Infrared Camera.
 It consists of twin optical imaging modules with focal plane assemblies designed to operate at 35K with 40 million pixels.

 To keep the instrument that cold, NASA and the European Space Agency will use an Ariane 5 ECA launcher to send it to the Sun-Earth L2 lagrangian point, where it will use the Earth and a tennis-court-sized sunshield made of five layers of coated Kapton to block the Sun's heat.
 Folding all of that hardware into the rocket's payload fairing, which has a diameter of 4.57 meters and 16.19 meters of usable length, would challenge an origami master.

 Workers at ManTech International Corp.'s NeXolve facility in Huntsville, Ala., are hard at work developing the sunshield layers, using a proprietary “welding” process to connect 10,000 in. of seams, and are just beginning to punch holes in the material to accommodate the stays and wires that will hold the layers in place after it unfolds almost 1 million miles from Earth.